elu33/Otter_team_6/README.md

 prop 21 report has the code used for tidyverse analysis and statistical testing

-prop_21_rent_Control_and_Housing_Production is the data management plan
+DataManagementPlan is an outline of how we managed the data

 prop21_visuals includes the code for the data visualization application created for this project

-data visualization output can be seen in the data visualization pdf. it contains screenshots of the web application that was created for this repository
+data visualization output can be seen in the data visualization pdf. it contains screenshots of the web application that was created for this repository.
+Further examples of this app's functionality can be given upon request.